 We start in the town of Shkodër, which we have chosen because it gives easy access to the Alps and is convenient both for those who arive in Durrës on the ferry and those who travel overland.
 From here we drive to Teth, first on tarmac to Prekal, then over a winding track into the mountains to an altitude of about 1800 mtr.
 The landscape is breathtaking.
 For those who wish, we organise a hiking tour of a day with a local guide.

 We drive south, take the ferry across Lake Komani, one of the world’s great boat rides, and reach Lura National Park, a mountainous terrain around the Crown of Lura (Kurora e Lurës) Massif, which rises at its peak to 2,121m.
-The area was designated as one of Albania’s national parks because of the spectacular lakes which lie within it, and a road into the park was constructed to give access to the seven largest.
+The area was designated as one of Albania’s national parks because of the spectacular lakes which lie within it.
 Each of these lakes has a subtly different atmosphere.
-Several of them are covered in white and yellow water lilies, and huge dragonflies dart around them.
-Others have no flowers in them, and the stillness of their water is dappled with the reflection of the surrounding trees.
+Several of them are covered in white and yellow water lilies, others have no flowers in them.
+The stillness of the water is dappled with the reflection of the surrounding trees.

 Further south we find lake Ohrid on the eastern border, with great view on the mountains at the other side.

 Via all sorts of mountain tracks, passing interesting towns (Berat for instance) and villages, we come to the southern coast.
 Here we will visit Butrint with its Roman ruins, camp on the coast and visit some great beaches.

 Six weeks before the trip starts, you will get extensive information with all its details about the itinerary, hotels, campsites and so on.
 Below you find some practical information that is useful for now.

 - 7 September: We get together in a hotel in Shkodër, enjoy our welcome dinner and leave the next morningp.